pyca/cryptography/docs/glossary.rst

         name.
 U-labels use unicode characters outside the ASCII range and are encoded as A-labels when stored in certificates.

+    unsafe
+        This is a term used to describe an operation where the user must ensure that the input is correct.
+Failure to do so can result in crashes, hangs, and other security issues.

 .. _`hardware security module`: https://en.wikipedia.org/wiki/Hardware_security_module
 .. _`idna`: https://pypi.org/project/idna/
 .. _`buffer protocol`: https://docs.python.org/3/c-api/buffer.html